asmalizaa/javaspring/Develop Web Applications using the Spring Framework - Spring MVC.md

 ## Activity: Spring Web MVC

-In this activity, we are going to add web pages/forms to our spring data jpa project to perform below tasks.
+In this activity, we are going to add a form to add a new tutorial.
-1. Add new tutorial.
-2. Display list of tutorials.
-3. Update tutorial.
-4. Delete tutorial.

 **Steps**